Written by Eric Rosenberg -demo

 High yield savings accounts feature several key benefits.
 Top perks include:

+Not good for daily transactions: Savings accounts aren't designed for everyday banking.
+They're a place to store cash you don't plan on spending right away.
+A checking account, on the other hand, is ideal for daily transactions such as buying groceries and paying bills.
 More requirements to open than a standard savings account: Because high yield savings accounts offer better interest rates than standard savings accounts, they may have stricter requirements, such as withdrawal limits or higher initial deposit amounts.
 Depending on the bank, minimum balance requirements may apply to avoid a monthly service charge.
 Synchrony Bank doesn't require a minimum balance or charge monthly fees.
+Not the best for long-term financial goals: While you'll earn interest on a high yield savings account, it may not be enough to keep up with inflation or hit long-term goals like saving for retirement.
+Fluctuating interest rate: Unlike with a CD account, the interest rate you receive in a high yield savings account is not set in stone.
+The interest rate can change at any time without notice.